 The Marysville Rock and Gem Club Inc. is a non-profit lapidary Club.
 In support of education and to further understanding of our hobby, the Club has elected to establish a Scholarship Fund of $2000, or two $1000 scholarships, to assist an undergraduate student who has a minimum of 45 credits and is enrolled with a major in a geology, or earth and space, or physical science related program at a local college or university located in western Washington.
 Scholarship amount's vary each year.

-The Mount Baker Rock and Gem Club (MBRGC) generally fund a scholarship to a qualified student pursuing a degree in geology or an earth science education-related field.
+The Mount Baker Rock and Gem Club (MBRGC) generally funds a scholarship to a qualified student pursuing a degree in geology or an earth science education-related field.
 Please look for application announcements in December.
-The scholarship is always presented at the Club’s Annual Rock and Gem Show at Bloedel-Donovan Park, 2214 Electric Ave., Bellingham, sometime in March.
-The deadline for submitting completed applications is generally in February.
+Applications must be postmarked by February 15.
+Please see scholarship details on the Mt Baker Rock & Gem website.

 The North Seattle Lapidary & Mineral offers a cash scholarship of $2500 (this may vary).
 One of the purposes of the NSLMC is to advance the study and enjoyment of Geology in our community.
 The applicants are reviewed on academic merit, demonstrated participation in extracurricular activities such as University, public and/or community service, potential for a successful career in the field of Geology and need for financial assistance.
 Please look for announcements in January.

 • Declared Geology Major

 • Minimum Sophomore status with at least two quarters left after the receipt of the award